WHops/NAHRwhals/README.md

 ### (3) Install NAHRwhals

-You can install with the following command, which calls devtools::install.
+You can finally install NAHRwhals with the following command.

 ```
 Rscript install_package.R